-Besides the intermediate Z_2 -odd BSM states, due to the assumed Z_2 symmetry, the element must also contain one stable Z_2 -odd final state (at least in collider scales).
+Besides the intermediate $Z_2$ -odd BSM states, due to the assumed $Z_2$ symmetry, the element must also contain one stable $Z_2$ -odd final state (at least in collider scales).
 The quantum numbers of this BSM final state are essential for defining which type of signature this element represents.
-In an element the Z_2 -odd final state quantum numbers are mapped to a final state class, as defined in the particleNames module .
+In an element the $Z_2$ -odd final state quantum numbers are mapped to a final state class, as defined in the particleNames module.
 Some examples of final state classes are: 'MET', 'HSCP' and 'RHadronQ'.
+Displaced decays, which currently cannot be tested in SModelS, are tracked with a proxy final state class 'Displaced', and will appear only in missing topologies.
 New final state classes can also be easily defined in this module.